Frequently Asked Questions

 Title 22 regulations refer to regulations contained in Title 22 of the California Code of Regulations.
 These regulations implement the California Residential Care Facilities for the Elderly Act (Health and Safety Code section 1569 et seq.).
 These are some of are the rules that RCFEs have to comply with when owning and operating an RCFE.
 If a facility does not comply with a regulation, Community Care Licensing (CCL) can issue a citation to the facility.

-A citation is the first level of enforcement used by Community Care Licensing (CCL) to encourage a facility to comply with Title 22 regulations.
-A citation can be issued to a facility for its failure to comply with a Title 22 regulation.
+A citation is the first level of enforcement used by Community Care Licensing (CCL) to encourage a facility to comply with Title 22 regulations or the relevant Health & Safety Codes.
+A citation can be issued to a facility for its failure to comply with a Title 22 regulation or a relevant Health & Safety Code.
 The facility is required to submit a plan of correction for the cited deficiency.

 A Civil Penalty is a monetary fine.
 CCL issues fines to facilities for certain serious offenses which violate the regulations.
 Serious offenses include causing a resident to get sick, to be injured, or to die.
 There are other reasons that fines could be issued including not having criminal background checks done on employees before they work with residents.
 Issuing a Civil Penalty to a facility is the tool the CCL uses to enforce the Title 22 regulations.